BattleTank-TecProg/BattleTank/Documentation/Annihilator.md

 ```java
 public Annihilator(double x, double y, double z, int angle);
 ```
-* This is a builder method.
+* This is a constructor method.
 X, y and z are coordinates for construction of the annihilator in the space.

 ```java
 private void makeBody();